 McKenzie: Hello!
-What’s the first exciting project you are working on as the Director of the Small Batch Studio?
+What’s the first exciting project you are working on as the Manager of the Small Batch Studio?

 Amanda: Hi!
 It’s a process-based, material and sound focused installation at The Black Mountain College Museum (BMCM) exhibition.
 You could say it’s a collaboration between me, East Fork and a sound artist named Jenn Grossman.